A Comprehensive Guide to Enterprise Data Architecture: Best Practices for Building and Scaling Data Analytics

 Data Sizing Exercises for Effective Storage Management

 Data sizing exercises refer to the process of estimating the volume of data your business generates and how it will grow over time.
 These exercises can help you anticipate your storage needs and select the right technologies for your data infrastructure.
+To avoid making mistakes as such and incurring costs which won’t bear fruits, here are a few common methods to make sure you effectively do a data sizing exercise:

 Look at the amount of data your business has generated in the past and calculate the growth rate.
 This can give you a rough idea of how your data volume might increase in the future.